ducky427/ducky427.github.com/_posts/2014-01-08-neo4j-clojure.md

 I modified that code to get what I needed.
 I hit across two issues:

-* A nasty deftype namespace not loading [bug](http://dev.clojure.org/jira/browse/CLJ-1208).
+* A nasty ``deftype`` namespace not loading [bug](http://dev.clojure.org/jira/browse/CLJ-1208) in Clojure.
 It seems to be an old one.
 But found a work around on [Stack Overflow](https://stackoverflow.com/questions/10953621/clojure-deftype-calling-function-in-the-same-namespace-throws-java-lang-illegal/).

 * [Neo4j 2.0 documentation](http://api.neo4j.org/2.0.0/org/neo4j/graphdb/GraphDatabaseService.html) stated that a transaction is required only when the graph is being written to.
 Nope.
 I've highlighted it to them and as ever they've quickly fixed [it](https://github.com/neo4j/neo4j/pull/1801).
 I was trying to get a node by its ID and I was getting a ``NotInTransactionException``.
 Anyway its not needed for this exercise.